nodet/dowml/README.md

 The DOWML client will connect to the space specified by the user using either the `--space` command-line argument or the `space_id` item in the credentials.
-If neither of these are specified, the client will look for a space named _DOWMLClient-space_, and will try to create such a space if one doesn't exist.
+If neither of these are specified, the client will look for a space named _dowml-space_, and will try to create such a space if one doesn't exist.
 To create a new space, the DOWML client will need both `cos_resource_crn` and `ml_instance_crn` to have been specified in the credentials.